Bose-Hubbard simulator with long-range hopping

 \twocolumngrid

-\fd{Figure 3.a displays $|g^{(1)}|$ for a compressible phase lacking spatial order, realised at around 0.7 filling (red).
-Strikingly, the decay of $|g^{(1)}|$ is well captured (solid line) by the Fourier transform of an adjusted PL spectral profile.
-The latter, shown in Fig.3.b, matches the one indepedently measured in comparable experimental conditions (Fig.2.e).
-Importantly, a rather high precision is achieved by fixing the spectral width of each contribution, from 0 to 4 NNs, to 75 $\mu$eV, whereas $V$ is set to 50 $\mu$eV.
-These magnitudes are identical to the ones used to model the PL spectra in Fig.2.d-e.
-For compressible phases, we are then led to conclude that time coherence is limited by fluctuations of the lattice sites occupations, induced by radiative loss and/or NN tunneling.
-The phase between exciton sub-radiant modes thus diffuses, with a characteristic time around 15 ps.}
+Figure 3.a displays \fd{$\mathcal{V}(\tau)$} for a phase lacking spatial order realised \fd{across 8x8 sites} at around 0.7 filling (red).
+Strikingly, the decay of \fd{$\mathcal{V}$} is well captured (solid line) by the Fourier transform of the adjusted PL spectral profile shown in Fig.3.c. \fd{The latter includes all possible NN interactions, i.e. from 0 to 4NNs, which only have adjusted amplitudes (see coloured shaded areas).} This spectral profile matches the one independently measured in comparable experimental conditions (Fig.2.e).
+Importantly, in both Fig.2.e and Fig.3.a-c, the spectral width of each sub-radiant contribution, from 0 to 4 NNs, is set to 75 $\mu$eV and $V$= 50 $\mu$eV.
+For compressible phases, we are then led to conclude that time coherence is limited by the fluctuating distribution of occupied lattice sites.
+Hence, excitons have a phase diffusing with a characteristic time of 15 ps, \fd{yielding occupied sub-radiant states across an around 75 $\mu$eV bandwidth.}

-Figure 3.a also displays in orange the amplitude of the $g^{(1)}$-function at $\bar{N}\simeq0.5$. \fd{We verify in the Supplementary Information that an incompressible CB solid is realized in this situation \cite{lagoin_2022,lagoin_2024}}.
-Then, $|g^{(1)}|$ does not decay for $\tau\gtrsim$5 ps.
+Figure 3.a also displays in orange the amplitude of \fd{$\mathcal{V}(\tau)$} at $\bar{N}\simeq0.5$.
+Extended Data Fig.1.c verifies that an incompressible CB solid is thus realized, and strikingly \fd{$\mathcal{V}$} does not decay for $\tau\gtrsim$7 ps.
 Instead it remains constant in our measurement range, revealing that excitons exhibit a strongly extended time-coherence.
-We only estimate a lower bound of the coherence time, over a few 100 ps. \fd{Again, the lineshape of the $g^{(1)}$-function is captured by computing the Fourier transform of an adjusted PL spectrum.
-A quantitative agreement (line in Fig.3.a) is obtained for the profile displayed in Fig.3.c (in logarithmic scale).
-It is strikingly governed by a single line, orders of magnitude more intense than any other contribution and with a spectral width reduced to a few $\mu$eV.
-Such lineshape reproduces the seminally expected signature for Bose-Einstein condensation \cite{Moskalenko_2000}, strongly suggesting that excitons are condensed in a single sub-radiant state.}
+We only estimate a lower bound of the coherence time, over a few 100 ps.
+Again, the variation of \fd{$\mathcal{V}(\tau)$} is captured by computing the Fourier transform of an adjusted PL spectrum.
+A quantitative agreement (line in Fig.3.a) is obtained for the profile displayed in Fig.3.b (in logarithmic scale).
+It is strikingly governed by a single line, \fd{at the energy for the CB arrangement, i.e. for excitons in the lattice free from NN dipolar repulsions}.
+This line is orders of magnitude more intense than the contribution corresponding to any other spatial pattern, and with a spectral width reduced to a few $\mu$eV.
+This behaviour strongly suggests that excitons are condensed in a single sub-radiant state, the PL spectral lineshape actually reproducing the seminally expected signature for Bose-Einstein condensation \cite{Moskalenko_2000},